How to become

 College

-You can take a college course, which would teach you some of the skills needed in the job.
-Relevant courses include:
+You could take a college course, which would teach you some of the skills needed to get a trainee position.

 - T Level in Maintenance, Installation and Repair for Engineering and Manufacturing